 Informed Voters-Fair Judges Project

-The Florida Bar is pleased to announce its partnership with the Informed Voters-Fair Judges Project of the National Association of Women Judges.
-The project focuses on increasing the knowledge of citizens regarding the importance of a fair and impartial judiciary.
-Florida Supreme Court Justice Barbara Pariente serves as state coordinating committee chairperson for the initiative.
+The Informed Voters-Fair Judges Project of the National Association of Women Judges focuses on increasing the knowledge of citizens regarding the importance of a fair and impartial judiciary.
+Florida Supreme Court Justice Barbara Pariente serves as state coordinating committee co-chairperson for the initiative.

 Constitution and the Bill of Rights

-Activities in this category examine the process of amending Florida's Constitution and the limited role the courts have in that process; the method by which a judge would weigh a law whose constitutionality is being challenged in court; the rights included in the first 10 amendments to the U.S. Constitution; and an exploration of the courts and the Constitution through a case study.
+Activities in this category examine methods of amending Florida's Constitution and the limited role the courts have in that process; the method by which a judge would weigh a law whose constitutionality is being challenged; the rights included in the first 10 amendments to the U.S. Constitution; and an exploration of the courts and the Constitution through a case study.

 Courts and the Judicial Branch